Mendel Development Tool (mdt)

 username , and password (see the get command above).

-Note: if the package provided has dependencies that are not already installed on the device, this will require internet connectivity to fetch and install those dependencies. |
+Note: If the package provided has dependencies that are not already installed on the device, this will require internet connectivity to fetch and install those dependencies. |

 push local-path... [remote-path] |